-• · · - - , Student Name: Date of Birth School: Grade: (Signature of Parent/Legal Guardian/Custodian of Child) (Date) This form must be returned to your child's school no later than t he first day of school of the new school year · no mot day of concor of the now concor year.
+Student Name: Date of Birth School: Grade: (Signature of Parent/Legal Guardian/Custodian of Child) (Date) This form must be returned to your child's school no later than the first day of school of the new school year.
 Additional forms are available at your child's school.